LC Check (Long Covid in NHS staff): demographic and social risk factors and the relationship with sickness absence

 What has the study found so far?

-• We have submitted an abstract covering results of the analyses to date to the European Psychaitry Association (EPA) conference, which will be held in Switzerland (September 2024).
+Dr Dempsey presented results of the full analyses to the European Psychiatry Association (EPA) conference, which was held in Switzerland (September 2024).

 Study Team and further Information: Dr Danielle Lamb, Dr Sharon Stevelink, Prof Ira Madan